LEAF-BoiseState/janus/README.md

 - `key_file.csv`:  This file must have the following column titles 'CDL_id',	'CDL_name',	'GCAM_id',	'local_GCAM_id', 'GCAM_id_list',	'GCAM_name',	'GCAM_cat',	'local_GCAM_id_list',	'local_GCAM_name',	'local_cat'.

-	'GCAM_id' and	'local_GCAM_id' are the coversion columns where the destination id is matched with each original CDL id.
+	'GCAM_id' and	'local_GCAM_id' are the conversion columns where the destination id is matched with each original CDL id.

 	CDL_id, CDL_name, GCAM_id and GCAM_name are set based on the original CDL data and GCAM categorization.